-On average, first instance, decisions take between six months to two years to be decided, depending on the court.
+On average, first instance decisions concerning employment-related complaints take between six months to two years to be decided, depending on the court.

 9.4 Is it possible to appeal against a first instance decision and if so how long do such appeals usually take?